REALWorld Law

 • Sale of real estate by the corporate vehicle

-In the case of a Portuguese corporate vehicle, capital gains can be offset against other capital costs or losses.
-Only 50% of the capital gains need to be included in taxable income for IRC purposes if the sale proceeds from certain real estate assets are reinvested in the purchase of certain qualified assets.
+A corporate vehicle established under Portuguese law is subject to IRC in accordance with the rules prescribed in the chapter “Taxation of income – Indirect investment through a corporate entity”.
+Only 50% of the capital gains are included in taxable income for IRC purposes if the sale proceeds from certain real estate assets are reinvested in the purchase of certain qualified assets.

 • Sale of shares in a corporate vehicle